krishpop/Gram-Schmidt/README.md

 It then uses resulting matrix to find the inverse of the original input matrix.
 It returns both the inverse as well as the orthonormalized matrices.

+See the included HW1.pdf (it is just a page) for a clearer understanding of the function.